Obnoxious-coder/Online-IDE/README.md

 # Online-IDE

-Django backend And GeekForGeeks API
+This online ide is made using Django framework as backend and utilizes GeekforGeeks Api to compile the code written.